Culver's: Beyond the Midwest

 Culver's soon shifted its attention to developing markets beyond the Midwest, and opened the first franchise outside the region in Texas in February 1998.
 The current franchising strategy is one of strategic expansion.
 The chain expanded into Colorado Springs, Colorado and Cheyenne, Wyoming in 2005, followed by an opening in Bowling Green, Kentucky in July 2006.

 Locations traditionally had a 120-seat format through much of Culver's expansion.
 The Metro-98 prototype was developed in 2006 and first constructed in Fort Dodge, Iowa.
 While the new layout has less seating to offer guests, it also reduced the amount of land needed for construction by around 20%.

 The company expanded to the Phoenix metropolitan area in 2008.
 The first franchise in Utah opened in Midvale in 2011, when a couple from Wisconsin relocated there.
 They signed a development agreement for four locations in the southern half of Salt Lake County.

 By the end of 2011, 445 Culver's restaurants were open in 19 states.
 They opened in South Carolina in 2012; Florida, Georgia, and Tennessee in 2014; and North Carolina in 2015.
 A location was announced for Alabama in June 2018, and expansion continued into Arkansas in January 2022.

+In February 2026, Culver's announced plans to enter the Virginia market, starting with their first location in the Richmond area.